Danube Cruise: Budapest – Bratislava – Vienna – Wachau Valley – Duernstein – Linz – Salzburg – Passau – Vilshofen – Prague

 Fontana Golf Course © Golf & Land Design

-Chamber music by the Gryphon Trio at a local venue.
+Chamber music performance by the Gryphon Trio at a local venue.
+(B,L,D)

 Aggstein, Wachau Valley

-We’ll enjoy a brief orientation Tour of Linz en route to the Golf Club Linz St. Florian.
-Non-golfers can explore the historic town or possibly join an excursion to Salzburg, the birthplace of Mozart and setting for the Sound of Music.
-We’ll enjoy a Tour of Salzburg’s lovely historic centre, Mirabell Gardens, Residenz Square and the Old Market.
-There are also optional excursions including a bike tour of the city’s famed “Cultural Mile” and the Danube.
-We’ll reconvene aboard the ship in Linz for dinner.
-(B,L*,D)
+Enjoy a brief orientation tour of Linz en route to the Golf Club Linz St. Florian.
+Non-golfers can explore the historic town or join a full-day excursion to Salzburg, birthplace of Mozart and setting for The Sound of Music.
+Enjoy a tour of Salzburg’s charming historic centre, Mirabell Gardens, Residenz Square and the Old Market.
+Those wishing a more active outing can opt for a bike tour of Linz’ famed “Cultural Mile” and the Danube.
+(B,L,D)

 Golf Club Linz St. Florian.